hanabash/userInfoAPI/README.md

 Developed a basic REST API to get user by ID using Mongoose, and tested using Postman.
-Thorough testing using jest and supertest would be ideal.
+Thorough testing would be ideal (mock set up using jest and supertest used that should get developed).
 For the purposes of this simple API and structured user data, Mongoose seemed appropriate to use.